Self-Defense Every Girl Should Know

 One of the most important uses of your voice in an emergency situation is using it to alert other people that something is going on, it isn't okay, and you need their assistance.
 Avoid yelling words like “Help” or “Rape” which are over-used in games.
 Use phrases like “I don’t know you,” “Call the Police,” “Don’t Touch Me,” or better yet, “Fire.”
 “Fire” is a great word to yell because it will attract the attention of anyone in the area and it isn’t nearly as over-used as other cries for help.

 Whenever you get away, be sure to report it immediately.
 Although these incidents are unpleasant to describe, it's important to do so because many abusers become repeat offenders.
-Even if justice isn’t served for your specific case, there’s a better chance of future events being prevented if all cases are reported in a timely manner.
+Even if justice isn’t served for your specific case, there’s a better chance of future events being prevented if all cases are reported promptly.

 Self Defense Target Areas